Elisabeth of France, Queen of Spain, Queen of Portugal

 The exchange of the two princesses of France and Spain on the Bidassoa River by Peter Paul Rubens; Credit – Wikipedia

 Elisabeth and Felipe had eight children but only their youngest child survived childhood.
 Besides having so many children die young, Elisabeth had three miscarriages.
-It is very probable that her husband transmitted a venereal disease he had contracted with one of his mistresses to Elisabeth.
+Her husband probably transmitted to her a venereal disease he contracted from one of his mistresses.
 This would explain the miscarriages and the many dead infants.

 • Maria Margarita of Austria, Infanta of Spain (born and died 1621)